 Wash and drain vegetables before slicing (see TIPS).
 Add vegetables to vinaigrette as sliced, tossing to coat.
 (Stop here if prepping in advance.)

 Tear two foil sheets about 11x18.
 Divide vegetables between the sheets; fold to create packets and seal tightly.
 Place on grill rack for 20 – 25 minutes til vegetables are cooked but still tender crisp and colorful.
-Carefully open packets and serve immediately.
+Carefully open packets (they'll be hot!) and serve immediately.

 Hot Off the Grill